-The annual Pub of the Year (“POTY”) award is probably the most commonly known CAMRA accolade for any pub.
-The award progresses through 4 levels; from branch area, to county, to regional and finally to national level.
+The annual Pub of the Year (“PotY”) award is probably the most well known CAMRA pub accolade.
+The award progresses through 4 levels; from branch area, to county, to regional and finally to national.
 We take this selection rather seriously, as there are nearly 200 pubs in North Hertfordshire serving real ale the competition is high.
-You can search the Hertfordshire pubs database for information on any of our pubs, the database is maintained by CAMRA volunteers – please inform us if you spot anything that is incorrect or out of date!
+You can search the WhatPub? for information on any of our pubs, the database is maintained by CAMRA volunteers – please inform us if you spot anything that is incorrect or out of date!

 Summary of selection criteria